-Although Elon Must has retaken the title of “World’s Richest Man,” last year the trophy briefly passed to Bernard Arnault, the French tycoon who got his start in luxury by acquiring Christian Dior in 1985 and then went on to capture Louis Vuitton and other premium names under his luxury group Louis Vuitton Moet Hennessy, better known as LVMH (LVMUY).
+Although the title of “World’s Richest Man” regularly trades hands due to the whims of the stock market, it currently belongs to Bernard Arnault, the French tycoon who got his start in luxury by acquiring Christian Dior in 1985 and then went on to capture Louis Vuitton and other premium names under his luxury group Louis Vuitton Moet Hennessy, better known as LVMH (LVMUY).
 It’s one of three luxury stocks I’ll examine today.

-A year ago, LVMH purchased Tiffany & Co.
-Tiffany operates 326 stores globally in countries such as the United States, Japan, and Canada, as well as certain regions of Europe, Latin America and Pacific Asia.
+A few years ago, LVMH purchased Tiffany & Co.
+Tiffany operates more than 300 stores globally in countries such as the United States, Japan, and Canada, as well as certain regions of Europe, Latin America and Pacific Asia.

 Meanwhile, LVMH and other luxury titans were weathering Covid-19, the slowdown in Japan, turmoil in Hong Kong and the trade war without breaking a sweat.